 Find the best deal, compare prices and read what other travellers have to say about hotel accommodation in Kos at TripAdvisor.

-For sunny blue skies and warm seawater, the best time to honeymoon in Kos is between May and September when the average temperature is 27°C; however the summer crowds of July and August are probably best avoided.
+For sunny blue skies and warm seawater, the best time to honeymoon in Kos is between May and September when the average temperature is 27°C (80°F); however the summer crowds of July and August are probably best avoided.

 Summer, from June to September, enjoys daily averages of 29°C (84°F) peaking around 35°C (95°F) on occasions.

 You can expect average highs of 28°C (82°F) in June, 31°C (88°F) in July and August and 28°C (82°F) in September.